 Chickpea is a self-pollinated crop, with 2n = 2x = 16 chromosomes and a genome size of 740 Mb (Arumuganathan and Earle, 1991).
-Two distinct forms of cultivated chickpeas are desi (small seeds, angular shape, and coloured seeds with a high percentage of fibre) and kabuli types (large seeds, owl-head shape, beige coloured seeds with a low percentage of fibre).
-A third type, designated as intermediate or pea-shaped, is characterized by medium to small size, and round/peashaped seeds.
-Hair like structures on its stems leaves and pods secrete acids that provide the first line of defense against pests, reducing the need for chemical sprays (Yadav et al., 2007).
+Two distinct forms of cultivated chickpeas are desi (small seeds, angular shape and coloured seeds with a high percentage of fibre) and kabuli types (large seeds, owl shaped, beige-coloured seeds with a low percentage of fibre).
+A third type, designated as intermediate or pea-shaped, is characterized by medium to small size and round/pea-shaped seeds.
+Hairlike structures on its stems, leaves and pods secrete acids that provide the first line of defence against pests, reducing the need for chemical sprays (Yadav et al., 2007).

-Chickpea seeds contain protein, fiber, calcium, potassium, phosphorus, iron, zinc and magnesium along with appreciable quantities of selenium, sodium and copper, which make it one of the nutritionally best composed edible dry legumes, for human consumption (Esha, 2010).
-Chickpea like most other beans is a good source of cholesterol lowering fiber (Pittaway et al., 2006).
-In addition to lowering cholesterol, the high fiber content prevents blood sugar levels from rising too rapidly after a meal, making chickpea a good choice for individuals with diabetes, insulin resistance or hypoglycemia (McIntosh and Miller, 2001).
-Chickpea does not contain any antinutritional factors except the raffinose type oligosaccharides which cause flatulence (Williams and Singh, 1987).
-However the oligosaccharides can be neutralized by boiling or mere soaking in water (Queiroz et al., 2002).
+Chickpea seeds contain protein, fibre, calcium, potassium, phosphorus, iron, zinc and magnesium along with appreciable quantities of selenium, sodium and copper, which make it one of the nutritionally best composed edible dry legumes, for human consumption (Esha, 2010).
+Like as most other beans, chickpea is a good source of cholesterol lowering fibre (Pittaway et al., 2006).
+In addition to lowering cholesterol, the high fibre content prevents blood sugar levels from rising too rapidly after a meal, making chickpea a good choice for individuals with diabetes, insulin resistance or hypoglycaemia (McIntosh and Miller, 2001).
+Chickpea does not contain any antinutritional factors except the raffinose-type oligosaccharides, which cause flatulence (Williams and Singh, 1987).
+However, the oligosaccharides can be neutralized by boiling or mere soaking in water (Queiroz et al., 2002).

-Chickpea is the most important legume in Asia, which contributes 86.73% of global production from 89.89% area.
-The world area under chickpea is about 11.08 Mha, with a total production of 9.77 Mt, and an average productivity of 882 kg/ha (FAO, 2009).
+Chickpea is the second most important grain legume in Asia after soybean, which contributes 86.73% of global production from 89.89% area.
+The global area under chickpea is about 11.08 Mha, with a total production of 9.77 Mt and an average productivity of 882 kg/ha (FAO, 2009).
 India accounts for 67.68% of this area (7.50 Mha), and 66.91% (6.54 Mt) of production followed by Pakistan (with 9.75% of area: 1.08 Mha and 0.741 Mt).
-Chickpea is also an important crop in Iran (0.56 Mha), Turkey (0.45 Mha) Myanmar (0.20 Mha), Australia (0.36 Mha), Ethiopia (0.23 Mha), Canada (0.04 Mha), Mexico (0.11 Mha), Syria (0.07 Mha), USA (0.04 Mha), Spain (0.02 Mha), and Eritrea (0.02 Mha) (FAO, 2009).
+Chickpea is also an important crop in Iran (0.56 Mha), Turkey (0.45 Mha), Myanmar (0.20 Mha), Australia (0.36 Mha), Ethiopia (0.23 Mha), Mexico (0.11 Mha), Syria (0.07 Mha), the USA (0.04 Mha), Canada (0.05 Mha), Spain (0.02 Mha) and Eritrea (0.02 Mha) (FAO, 2009).